workbenchapp/daonetes/README.md

 AUTHORITY refers to the device's unique key

 ## Adding specs and deploying them

+(NOTE: Currently due to migration to Realms instead of Goki the CRUD operations on CLI are broken.
+You must use the web UI)

 Now, to deploy.
 From the 'control node', first you must create and name a spec.
 There is limited support for understanding Docker Compose files (volumes, port mappings, container image).
 There is an example nginx compose file in the repo: